ron2015schmitt/PCBLayoutReviewForOrCADCadence/README.md

 ## INSTALLTION

-1. copy `PCBReview.il` to the `C:\Cadence\setup\skill` folder.
+1. Copy `PCBReview.il` to your `C:\Cadence\setup\skill` folder.
 This is the Skill script.
-2. merge `allegro.ilinit` with the file of the same name in `is C:\Cadence\VERSION\pcbenv` folder, or copy if none exists.
-This file loads all the scripts in the `C:\Cadence\setup\skill` folder during initialization of the OrCAD Layout application.  (`allegro.ilinit` is the initialization fiel for OrCAD Layout.)
+2. Merge `allegro.ilinit` with the file of the same name in your `C:\Cadence\VERSION\pcbenv` folder, or copy if none exists.
+This file loads all the scripts in the `C:\Cadence\setup\skill` folder during initialization of the OrCAD Layout application.  (`allegro.ilinit` is the initialization file for OrCAD Layout.)

 ## USAGE

+1. Open the OrCAD layout tool.
-1. Type `PCBReview` at the command prompt.
+2. Type `PCBReview` at the OrCAD layout command prompt.
-2. The modifications to the DISPLAY layers describe above will take place.
+3. The modifications to the DISPLAY layers described above will take place.
-3. Afterward completion, the following popup window will appear which allows control of the colors and other display features.
+4. Afterward completion, the following popup window will appear which allows control of the colors and other display features.

 ![Screen shot of popup window](screenshot.png)